-Who doesn’t love a game of mini golf?
-Opened in 1992 and owned by the same family ever since, Taupo Mini Golf is the only 18 hole mini golf course in Taupo.
-This well-maintained golf course is located on the lake front with an amazing view of the mountains, and is fun for all ages.
+Taupo Mini Golf is another excellent choice for families after things to do in Taupo – kids will love.
+Taupo Mini Golf is the only 18 hole mini golf course in Taupo and is a well-maintained golf course located on the lakefront with an amazing view of the mountains.
 If you get a hole in one on the 18th hole, you win a free game!

 Location: 11 Northcroft Street, Taupo